-As we go about picking in the orchard during the apricot season, we see the end result of the thinning that was done a couple of months ago – where it worked, and where it didn’t.
+As you go about picking your fruit during the fruit season, you get to see the end result of the thinning that was done a couple of months ago.
+You’ll see where it worked, and where it didn’t.

 Here’s a bunch of apricots that were missed in the thinning, and you can clearly see the outcome.

-Out of this bunch of four, two apricots have grown normally, and two are stunted, slightly shrivelled, and not really edible – these are the ones that should have been removed when we were doing the thinning.
+Out of this bunch of four, two apricots have grown normally.
+However, two are stunted, slightly shriveled, and not really edible.
+These are the ones that should have been removed when we were doing the thinning.

-The energy that the tree has put into the two discarded fruit would have been better put into growing just two pieces of fruit in the bunch to a larger size.
+The energy that the tree has put into the two discarded fruit could have been better used.
+It could have been growing just two pieces of fruit in the bunch to a larger size.

-This is just one reason why it’s a good idea to do thinning early, hard, and thoroughly!
-We’re aiming to always maximise the ratio of usable, edible fruit to core/stone that the tree produces.
+This is just one reason why it’s a good idea to do thinning early, hard, and thoroughly.
+You’re aiming to always maximise the ratio of usable, edible fruit to core/stone that the tree produces.

 It’s also distressing to see broken laterals like this in your fruit tree.

 This is another problem caused by leaving too much fruit on a branch that isn’t big enough to carry the weight.
-Unfortunately once the lateral is broken, not only have you lost an important part of the fruit-bearing part of the tree, but the fruit growing on that lateral is usually wasted as well.
+Unfortunately once the lateral is broken, you’ve lost an important fruit-bearing part of the tree.
+The fruit growing on that lateral is usually wasted as well.

 Thinning has so many benefits for your tree, and your crop, but a lot of people are scared to do it for fear of taking off too much fruit, too little, or just generally getting it wrong.
 The Fruit Thinning Chart (unit 4a out of the 12 units in the Fruit Tree Thinning short course) will guide you through this.